inaz2/SimpleHTTPProxy/README.md

 ## Customize

-To customize, derive `SimpleHTTPProxyHandler` class and override the handler methods.
+To customize, inherit `SimpleHTTPProxyHandler` class and override the handler methods.

 Some examples are included: